clicalmani/tonka/docs/views.md

 ### Accessing Shared Data in Views

 Once you have defined a view composer, you can access the shared data in any view.
-For example, in your `base.html.twig` template, you might display the authenticated user's name:
+For example, in your `base.twig.php` template, you might display the authenticated user's name:

 ```twig
 <!DOCTYPE html>